DevilMedlar/python-recall-training/rules.md

 - The reward SHOULD still be substantial, but the imperfect result should be unmistakable.
 - A limited amount of reversible reward progress MAY be paused, withheld, or withdrawn.
 - Punishment MAY become more pointed, stern, or physically or verbally expressive within the forms permitted later in this rule.
-- For repairable work, the remaining mistakes MUST still be corrected before the repairable graded unit passes
+- For repairable work, the remaining mistakes MUST still be corrected before the repairable graded unit passes.

 **70-84%**